 Only 1 day in Istanbul?
 Which palace to visit?

-If you only have one day and you have to choose between the Dolmabahçe or Topkapi Palace in Istanbul, it is hard to choose between the two.
+If you only have one day and you have to choose between the Dolmabahçe or Topkapi Palaces in Istanbul, it is hard to choose between the two.

 If you do not mind guided tours, want to see grandeur and richness and have a true palace feel?
 Then visit the Dolmabahçe palace.